scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 To join the community and receive updates, please email us: <a href="mailto:scicloj@gmail.com">scicloj@gmail.com</a>.
 It'd be nice to mention your name, and as much as you wish, tell a bit about your background and interests.

-There is no need to do that if you have already received emails about this group, if you have responded to our survey, or if you have registered to the initial brainstorming meeting.
+There is no need to do that if you have already received emails about this community, if you have responded to our survey, or if you have registered to the initial brainstorming meeting.

 ## Chat

-The group uses Zulip, an open-source chat platform.
+The community uses Zulip, an open-source chat platform.
 In some other groups we've been running, we've found it useful for chat, in-depth discussion threads, and knowledge management.

 Our Zulip organization is [jointprob.zulipchat.com](https://jointprob.zulipchat.com/).